GuillaumeDD/dialign/examples/dialign-online/README.md

 ![Screenshot of `dialign-online` after directly adding an utterance](screenshots/07-1.png)

-This give the following scoring results:
+This gives the following scoring results:

 ![Screenshot of `dialign-online` after directly adding an utterance](screenshots/07-2.png)